trixi-framework/HOHQMesh/Documentation/docs/InteractiveAPI.md

 		SUBROUTINE HML_CloseProject(cPtr, errFlag)  BIND(C)
 			TYPE(c_ptr)      :: cPtr
 			INTEGER          :: errFlag
 	Call this when done with a project.
 Forgetting to do so keeps all the memory around and may then leak.
+Rule: if `HML_NewProject` is called there must be a corresponding call to `HML_CloseProject`.

-- **Initializing a project.**
+- **Initializing a project**

 		SUBROUTINE HML_InitWithControlFile(cPtr, cFileName, errFlag)
 			TYPE(c_ptr)      				       :: cPtr